Level 1 - Foundations of GNM PHYSIOLOGIC OCCLUSION

-A 2 Day Masterclass and Hands-On Training
+A 2-Day Masterclass and Hands-On Training with Dr. Clayton A. Chan

-Course Description: "Your Gateway to a New Understanding of Occlusion and TMD"
+"Your Gateway to a New Understanding of Occlusion and TMD"

 Prerequisite Course: None

-AGD Subject Code: 181 Myofascial Pain/Occlusion, 010 Basic Science/Physiology, 200 Orofacial Pain/Musculoskeletal Orofacial Pain, 154 Sports Dentistry
+AGD Subject Code(s): 181 Myofascial Pain/Occlusion | 010 Basic Science/Physiology | 200 Orofacial Pain/Musculoskeletal Orofacial Pain | 154 Sports Dentistry

 Without a proper bite registration and diagnosis occlusal treatment is doomed to fail."